HMS Broke (D83): Design and construction

-The Thornycroft type or Shakespeare-class leaders, were like the similar and contemporary Admiralty type (also known as the Scott-class) were designed to meet a requirement from Admiral Sir John Jellicoe, commander of the Grand Fleet, for a large, fast and heavily armed flotilla leader to match and outclass rumoured large German destroyers.
+The Thornycroft type or Shakespeare-class leaders were, like the similar and contemporary Admiralty type (also known as the Scott class), designed to meet a requirement from Admiral Sir John Jellicoe, commander of the Grand Fleet, for a large, fast and heavily armed flotilla leader to match and outclass rumoured large German destroyers.

 The ships had a length of 329 ft 1 in overall, 325 ft 3 in at the waterline and 318 ft 3 in between perpendiculars, with a beam of 31 ft 6 in and a draught of 12 ft 6 in.
 Design displacement was 1530 LT normal and 1900 LT full load.
-The ship's machinery consisted of four Yarrow boilers that fed steam at 250 psi to two sets of Brown-Curtis single-reduction geared-steam turbines, rated at 40000 shp.
+The ship's machinery consisted of four Yarrow boilers that fed steam at 250 psi to two sets of Brown-Curtis single-reduction geared steam turbines, rated at 40000 shp.
 This gave a design speed of 36.5 kn light, which corresponded to about 32.5 kn at full load.
 Broke reached a maximum speed of 38 kn during sea trials.
 Up to 500 tons of oil fuel could be carried, giving a range of 5000 nmi at 15 kn.

-The class had a main gun armament consisted of five 4.7 in (120 mm)/45 calibre BL Mark I guns, on CP VI mountings capable of elevating to 30 degrees, arranged in two superfiring pairs fore and aft of the superstructure with the remaining gun positioned on a platform between the funnels.
-Anti-aircraft armament consisted of a single 3 in gun on a platform abaft the rear funnel together with a pair of single two-pounder (40mm) pom-pom autocannon for close-in protection on single mounts.
+The class had a main gun armament of five 4.7 in (120 mm)/45 calibre BL Mark I guns, on CP VI mountings capable of elevating to 30 degrees, arranged in two superfiring pairs fore and aft of the superstructure with the remaining gun positioned on a platform between the funnels.
+Anti-aircraft armament consisted of a single 3 in gun on a platform abaft the rear funnel together with a pair of single two-pounder (40mm) pom-pom autocannon on single mounts for close-in protection.
 Torpedo armament consisted of two triple mounts for 21-inch (533 mm) torpedo tubes between the 3-inch AA gun and the rear pair of 4.7-inch guns.